SAVY Frequently Asked Questions

 You may apply for financial aid at any point in the application process.
 The financial aid application, along with a copy of your household’s most recent tax return, should be submitted online.
 Your student may be offered admission before receiving a financial aid quote.
 You are not obligated to officially enroll your student until you receive a financial aid award.
 When your financial aid quote is received, you may accept or decline the amount and placement in a course.
 Please visit the SAVY Tuition and Financial Assistance page for more information.

 Programs for Talented Youth works with organizations, companies, foundations, and individuals who are interested in directly supporting students’ attendance through named scholarships.
 Scholarships are based on criteria defined by the supporting organization, company, foundation, or individual and vary year-to-year.
-Scholarships, along with criteria, are located on the course page of the specific program session they are associated with.
+Any available scholarships, along with criteria, are located on the course page of the specific program session they are associated with.
 Scholarships range in monetary aid and eligibility requirements, with select scholarships offering full tuition.

 Interested in helping support students through a named scholarship or in connecting us with a company, organization, or foundation?
 Please contact our office to learn more!